kevinramharak/ts-transform-runtime-check/readme.md

+## Looking for a production ready version of this idea?

+> For TypeScript v4.8+, try [typia](https://typia.io/docs/).

 ## ts-transform-runtime-check
 POC idea of generating code to type check values at runtime.
 The library provides the `is<T>(value: unkown): value is T` function to be used whenever a type needs to be validated at runtime.
 This compiler plugin will generate the code that asserts the type thus providing type safety beyond compile time.

 An example program